joseprio/canvas-utils/README.md

-# canvas-utils
+# game-utils
-Generic canvas utilities I use in my projects
+Generic game utilities I use in my projects